-I’ve seen rustic paper mache bowls popping up all over, and they look so cool.
+I’ve seen rustic paper mache bowls popping up all over in the design world, and they look so cool.
 I love working with clay and mache products, so I thought I would give it a try to make a paper mache bowl DIY of my own and share it with you with another Episode of Let’s Make Something.
 You can watch the video below for a more in-depth details, or go by the step by step images below.

 This post contains affiliate links.
 See our sponsor and affiliate disclosure here.

 While some DIY paper mache recipes call for flour, white glue and paper napkins, this bowl was fun and easy to make using a pre-mixed paper mache pulp product I found.
 Even though it took several days of dry time, my DIY paper mache bowl turned out to be really cool.
 Even though it’s not for food use or wet applications, It’s such a fun decorative piece… we actually keep our TV remotes in ours!

 I have the instructions below and a few tips that make the process much easier!
 You can also watch the video for the full instructions and the bonus video to see how the foot of the bowl and rim of the bowl is created up-close.
 There are lots of ways to makes and style these paper mache bowls as seen on both Instagram and Pinterest.

 To make your paper mache bowl. you’ll need: Paper mache paper pulp pre-mix, a tub to mix it in and water, small bowl or jar with water , clay tools, a large bowl mold wrapped in plastic wrap or aluminum foil as a “mold”, a dust mask and possibly eye- protection, paper towels.
 Find supplies here.
 I grabbed a few in progress still shots from the video so you could see a few more steps.

 Old School Paper Mache is made with newspaper strips, shred paper and white glue which can be messy